 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The City, including the Police Officers' Plan Fund, has an investment policy that states that all fixed income investments shall have a minimum rating of "A" or higher as reported by the major credit rating services, except that no more than 10% of the total portfolio may be invested in securities that fall below these rating guidelines but must be rated "investment grade" or higher as reported by the major credit rating services.
+The City, including the Police Officers' Plan Fund, has an investment policy that states that all fixed income investments shall have a minimum rating of "A" or higher as reported by the major credit rating services at the time of purchase, except that no more than 10% of the total portfolio may be invested in securities that fall below these rating guidelines but must be rated "investment grade" or higher as reported by the major credit rating services.
 The Plan's rated debt instruments are presented in the table below using Standard & Poor's rating scale.
-At September 30, 2015, two of the three major rating services' ratings resulted in the fixed income investment portfolio being under the 10% total portfolio threshold.